Spyro: Music

 Stewart Copeland composed the soundtracks for the first four Spyro games.
 Copeland made music for each world in the games as well as music devoted to each level, often playing each level so he could tailor the mood of the music to the level.
 As with the voice cast in A Hero's Tail, Stewart Copeland was replaced and the soundtrack was composed by Steve Duckworth and Paul Lawler.
 Rebecca Kneubuhl and Gabriel Mann of the a cappella band Spiralmouth composed the music for The Legend of Spyro trilogy.
 Finally, for Reignited Trilogy, Copeland's music was remixed in-house by the developer and remained mostly faithful to the original scores; Copeland himself composed a main theme for the compilation.

 Reception

 As of 2007, the Spyro the Dragon series has sold over 20 million units worldwide.
-According to the Los Angeles Times, the first Spyro game has sold 4.8 million units as of November 2007, making it the seventeenth best-selling PlayStation game of all time.
-Ripto's Rage! sold 3.45 million units in the U.S., while Year of the Dragon sold 3.28 million.
+According to the Los Angeles Times, the first Spyro game has sold over 4.8 million units worldwide as of November 2007 making it the seventeenth best-selling PlayStation game of all time, Ripto's Rage! sold 3.45 million units and Year of the Dragon sold 3.28 million units.